 The weekend market at Meeting House Square runs Saturday and Sunday mornings and is worth timing your visit around if you can.

-The honest caveat is that the pubs here are almost universally tourist traps, a pint can easily hit €8-€9, and the atmosphere feels manufactured rather than earned.
+The reality is that the pubs here are almost universally tourist traps, a pint can easily hit €8-€9, and the atmosphere feels manufactured rather than earned.

 If you want to make the most of the area, there are some solid walking tours that cut through the noise and actually give you the history behind the cobblestones.